-Completed applications will be reviewed and these applicants may be offered early admission.
-Early applications are due on April 1.
+Applications are due on April 1.
+Completed applications will be reviewed and applicants may be offered early admission decisions.
 Prospective students should apply through the Cratis D. Williams School of Graduate Studies website.

 Additional information is also available at App State Online.

 Graduates of the MSN program with a concentration in Nursing Education are eligible to take the Certified Nurse Educator exam.
-More information can be found at http://www.nln.org/professional-development-programs/Certification-for-Nurse-Educators.
+More information on this exam can be found at http://www.nln.org/professional-development-programs/Certification-for-Nurse-Educators